vietnamese refugees, immigrants, and deportation overview

 our Commitment

-VAO is dedicated to supporting individuals facing deportation by providing clear guidance, essential resources, and effective advocacy.
+VAO is dedicated to supporting individuals facing deportation by providing clear guidance, essential resources, effective advocacy, and comprehensive case management.
 Our goal is to ensure their rights are protected, their contributions are valued, and their families remain united.
 No one should have to face this fight alone.